-It is expected that no candidate will be prevented from participating in the practical activities on the grounds of disability.

-It is anticipated that within the range of practical activities offered, candidates with disabilities will be capable of achievement in the assessment objectives with or without adaptation in their chosen activities.
+You should not prevent any candidate from participating in the practical activities on the grounds of disability.
+Within the range of practical activities offered, candidates with disabilities will be capable of achievement in the assessment objectives with or without adaptation in their chosen activities.

-Where a candidate with a disability chooses an activity which needs adaptation to meet their needs, steps must be taken to ensure that they are not penalised.
-In such instances, and before beginning to teach the course, Centres must inform CIE indicating the nature of the candidate's disability and suggesting ways in which the activity might be adapted.
-The matter will then be considered by CIE and the Principal Moderator.
+Where a candidate with a disability chooses an activity which needs adaptation to meet their needs, you must take steps to ensure that they are not penalised.
+In such instances, and before beginning to teach the course, you must inform CIE, indicating the nature of the candidate's disability and suggesting ways in which the activity might be adapted.
+CIE and the Principal Moderator will then consider the situation.